awslabs/amazon-redshift-utils/src/UserLastLogin/README.md

 # UserLastLogin utility
-This utility tracks the last login time of all the database users on a Redshift clusteri or endpoint.
+This utility tracks the last login time of all the database users on a Redshift cluster or endpoint.
 The timestamp of each users last login is recorded in a table on the cluster.
 The script is compatible with Python 3.

 For customers with PCI-DSS compliance requirements to track inactive users, this utility can help to identify inactive Redshift users and provide the information necessary for the customer to take action.